aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 After that let's create the code and data segment descriptors.
 But to do that, let's first check out the structure of the segment descriptor.
 You can check out the detailed explanation of the segment descriptor structure in [here](https://wiki.osdev.org/Global_Descriptor_Table).

 **Please check it out.
-Otherwise you won't be understand the following part.**
+Otherwise, you won't understand the following part.**

 *DIY: I put the first null descriptor for you.
-By following the document from OSDev, try to setup the code and data segment descriptors.*
+By following the document from OSDev, try to set up the code and data segment descriptors.*

 **boot.s**
 ```nasm